Angiotensin receptor blockers

 It increases re-absorption of sodium ions by the kidneys and stimulates secretion of aldosterone from the adrenal cortex.
 Aldosterone further increases sodium re-absorption and water retention by the kidneys.

 Angiotensin II inhibitors bind to the angiotensin II receptors and decreases the effect of angiotensin II.
 Therefore vasoconstriction is reduced and blood pressure is reduced.

-Angiotensin II inhibitors are used to treat hypertension.
+Angiotensin Receptor Blockers (Angiotensin II inhibitors) are used to treat hypertension.